bukiro/PECS/README.md

 - [x] - Animal companion
 - [ ] - Implement a spellcasting class
 - [x] - Implement all General and Skill Feats
-- [ ] - Implement all Ancestry Feats
 - [ ] - Implement all Weapons
 - [ ] - Implement all Armors
 - [ ] - Implement all Shields